flant/addon-operator/docs/src/LIFECYCLE-STEPS.md

       - if module values are changed, restart 'module run'

 <a name="module-delete"></a>6. 'module delete' for each disabled module
+  - if a Helm release exists, execute module hooks with 'beforeDeleteHelm' binding ordered by the ORDER value (see [beforeDeleteHelm](HOOKS.md#beforedeletehelm))
+    - input
+      - binding context ($BINDING_CONTEXT_PATH temporary file)
+        - `{"binding":"beforeDeleteHelm"}`
+        - extra field `"snapshots"` contains existed objects from all 'kubernetes' bindings of this hook
+      - config and values are layered the same way as for the other module-lifecycle hooks (see 'beforeHelm' / 'afterHelm' above)
+    - if any 'beforeDeleteHelm' hook fails, `helm delete --purge` and 'afterDeleteHelm' are NOT executed and the deletion is retried with backoff
   - run `helm delete --purge`
   - execute module hooks with 'afterDeleteHelm' binding ordered by the ORDER value (see [afterDeleteHelm](HOOKS.md#afterdeletehelm))
     - input